ongunakaycom/duo-bingo/README.md

 1. Clone this repository to your local machine using `git clone`.
 2. Navigate to the project directory.
 3. Install dependencies by running `npm install`.
-4. Start the development server with `npm start`.
+4. Start the development server with `npm run serve`.
-5. Open http://localhost:3000 in your browser to view Duobingo.
+5. Open [http://localhost:8080](http://localhost:8080) in your browser to view Duobingo.

 ## Live Demo